 Your Home can Provide Good Indoor Air AND Life Quality

-According to the Environmental Protection Agency (EPA), “indoor air pollutants is estimated to cause thousands of cancer deaths and hundreds of thousands of respiratory health problems each year.”
+“Indoor air pollutants is estimated to cause thousands of cancer deaths and hundreds of thousands of respiratory health problems each year.”
 On average, most people spend about 90% of their time indoors and the air quality within the walls surrounding those people is proving to be more dangerous than the pollutants outside.
 Overtime, this could lead to poor life quality.
 Read on to find out what may be floating around in your air and understand why every Kaizen Homes house is built with this health component at the top of our priority list.

 Indoor Air Pollutants

-First of all, no matter the type of dwelling (apartment, house or condo) you live in, its made with industrial materials.
+First of all, no matter the type of dwelling (apartment, house or condo) you live in, it’s made with industrial materials.
 That means contaminants, whether physical or biological are contained within those materials.
 Some examples of contaminants are formaldehyde released from wood products, dust mites, off gasses such as volatile organic compounds (VOC) found in paint, carbon monoxide from appliances, and radon.
 These contaminants, if not controlled and taken into consideration during building and remodeling, can cause major health problems for people and their pets which ultimately causes…you guessed it!
 Disruption and less than optimal indoor air and life quality.

 Not to mention, humans have the greatest impact on and contribution of toxins to our indoor environment daily because we are simply living in these places.
 Due to the use of products such as air fresheners, chemical cleaners and habits such as smoking or burning candles.
 Even cooking gives off gasses that can be detrimental to indoor air quality.